-Triple-Chime Movement: A movement which features a selection of three chiming melodies.
+Triple-Chime Movement: A movement that features a selection of three chiming melodies.

 Tubular Chimes: Musically tuned, hollow metal tubes of varying lengths, which, when struck by the movement hammers, produce a musical sound or melody the clock plays on the quarter, half, or full hour.

 Waisted Clock Cabinet: A clock cabinet formed of three sections, the center section being the narrowest.